brevzin/cpp_proposals/2806_do_expr/do-expr.md

 The answer is not only yes, but reflection is a good motivating use-case for this facility.
 Because the language does not have any kind of block expression today, adding support for one would increase the amount of ways that code injection could work.

-One example might be, again, the error propagation proposal in [@P2561R1].
+One example might be, again, the control flow operator proposal in [@P2561R2].
 If reflection allows me to write a hygienic macro that does code injection, perhaps we could write a library such that `try_(E)` would inject an expression that would evaluate in the way that that paper proposes.
 But in order to do such a thing, we would need to be able to have a block expression to inject.
 This paper provides such a block expression.

 ## Where can `do` expressions appear